 What Are Benzodiazepines?

 Before delving further into the potential risks of benzodiazepine misuse and abuse, let’s look at the drugs included in this class.
-The chart below includes the most commonly prescribed benzodiazepines used as an anxiety medication.
+The chart below includes the most commonly prescribed benzodiazepines used as anxiety medication.
 The drugs are listed alphabetically by generic name, with common brand names in parentheses.

 - Alprazolam (Xanax)